tmtsoftware/cont-pydocushare/README.md

  * Add unit tests for Collection handles and CollectionObject.
  * Add methods to upload files.
  * Upload the releases to [PyPI](https://pypi.org/).
+ * Document more about the proper set-up of keyring.